 Lawrie's career was transformed in 1999.
-After winning the Qatar Masters early in the season, he went on to win the 1999 Open Championship at Carnoustie in July.
-An unusual aspect of Lawrie's victory was that he was neither leader nor co-leader at any time during his regulation 72 holes, and he came back from the largest third-round deficit ever faced by a major championship winner; going into the final day, he trailed the leader, Van de Velde, by 10 shots.
+After winning the Qatar Masters , which is a European Tour event, early in the season, he went on to win the 1999 Open Championship at Carnoustie in July.
+This was the Open where the Frenchman Jean Van de Velde famously blew a three-shot lead on the final hole.
+Lawrie won a four-hole playoff against Van de Velde and the American Justin Leonard .
+An unusual aspect of Lawrie's victory was that he was neither leader nor co-leader at any time during his regulation 72 holes, only moving into a share of the lead when the leaders came back to him after he had completed his final round.
+Also, Lawrie came back from the largest third-round deficit ever faced by a major championship winner; going into the final day, he trailed the leader, Van de Velde, by 10 shots.
 This is also the record for the biggest final-round comeback on the PGA Tour.

 After his major championship victory, Lawrie's game shifted to a higher level without quite moving him into the global elite group of golfers.
 He finished 9th on the European Tour Order of Merit in 1999; 6th in 2001, when he captured the lucrative Dunhill Links Championship ; and 10th in 2002, when he won his fifth European Tour title at the Wales Open .

 After winning the Open, Lawrie was a member of the PGA Tour for several seasons, while also continuing to compete on the European Tour.
 He enjoyed little success in the U.S. and when his five year major championship exemption expired at the end of the 2004 season, he lost his PGA Tour card.